Quantum Technologies and IP Services

 Short Bio

-Sebastian Schmidt is the Founder of the Patent Law Firm Quantum IP.
-As a trained physicist and patent attorney he maintains a special interest in emerging technologies such as quantum technologies, neuromorphic computing and artificial intelligence.
-Sebastian received his Diploma in Physics from the Free University of Berlin in 2003, completed his Ph.D. at Yale University in 2008, and spent a semester as a visiting fellow at the Princeton Center for Theoretical Science (PCTS) in 2010, before becoming a group leader and senior lecturer at the Swiss Federal Institute of Technology in Zurich (ETH) from 2012 to 2018.
-His broad research experience ranges from mesoscopic, condensed matter and many-body physics to quantum optics and quantum electronics.
+I'm a trained physicist and patent attorney with a special interest in emerging technologies such as quantum technologies, neuromorphic computing and artificial intelligence.
+I obtained my Ph.D. in Physics from Yale University, USA.
+After completion of my PhD I was a visiting postdoctorial fellow at the Princeton Center for Theoretical Science (PCTS) before becoming a group leader and senior lecturer at the Swiss Federal Institute of Technology in Zurich (ETH).
+My research experience ranges from condensed matter and many-body physics to quantum optics and superconducting electronics.

 Google scholar (link)